demetray/wheatyld_IA_MN/README.md

 ylds_ia_mn.ipynb: read in lat/lon coordinates for counties in MN and IA, and store lat/lon columns in wheat yields dataframe

-wheatf_mn_ia.xlsx: wheat yields in IA and MN with corresponding lat/lon coords stored in columns

 # Pre-processing ERA5 data